KushalHarsora/DC/README.md

-# Experiment 9-10 (Token And Non-Token Basesd Algorithms - Raymond Tree and Ricart-Aragwala)
+# Experiment 9-10 (Token And Non-Token Basesd Algorithms - Raymond Tree and Ricart-Agrawala)

-This branch consists of sample code for ```Token And Non-Token Basesd Algorithms - Raymond Tree and Ricart-Aragwala```.
+This branch consists of sample code for ```Token And Non-Token Basesd Algorithms - Raymond Tree and Ricart-Agrawala```.

-Ricart-Agarwala code in ```non-token.cpp```.
+Ricart-Agrawala code in ```non-token.cpp```.

 ## Author